Short-term funding worries hang over French banks

 "The major concern is French banks' heavy borrowing in commercial paper (CP), and U.S. CP in particular," Citi analyst Matt King said in a note.
 "Although they still had market access as of yesterday, a reduction in their borrowing lines may create headlines."

-BNP's short-term borrowings were $94 billion (58 billion pounds) and SocGen's was $56 billion, the highest among European banks, according to estimates last month by Citi analysts.
+BNP's short-term borrowings were $94 billion and SocGen's was $56 billion, the highest among European banks, according to estimates last month by Citi analysts.

 The $2.5 trillion U.S. money market industry plays a key role in supplying short-term funding to banks and has withdrawn from the euro zone in recent months, with prime money fund holdings seen down about a fifth.